YourthYQ/Notebook-UCLA_CS35L/Shell.md

 truncate --size=10TB bigfile
 ```

-If you inspect the filesystem, you'll find that you didn't actually use up that much space, just convince the directory listings that that much space had been allocated for *something*.
+If you inspect the filesystem, you'll find that you didn't actually use up that much space, just convince the directory listings that much space had been allocated for *something*.
 This is still annoying though because it will trip up the sysadmins when they perform **backups**.

 ## Baisc Commands in Shell